pkic/pkimm/categories/key-management/_index.md

 - Update, revocation, and destruction of keying material; and
 - Storage, backup/recovery, and archival of keying material.

-The key management is important for the public key infrastructure to maintain trust.
-It should be integral part of the PKI procedures.
+The key management is important for the PKI to maintain trust.
+It should be an integral part of the PKI procedures.
 Proper key management is one of the basic stones on which the PKI stands and relies on.

 ## Requirements